DevertNet/devenv-grafana-influxdb/README.md

-# devenv.sh Grafana & InfluxDB exmaple
+# devenv.sh Grafana & InfluxDB example boilerplate

 This example boilerplate to use grafana and influxdb with devenv.sh.
 Grafana and influxdb will be launched on `devenv up`.